pradeep13jena/shoppyglobe/README.md

 - **View Product Details**: Get to know all the details before ordering.
 - **Review section**: Read what other people have to say about the product.
 - **Shimmer Effect**: Also added shimmer effects to make good the user Experience.
+- **Multiple images**: You will be able to see multiple images if the data contain multiple images.
 - **User-friendly Interface**: Enjoy a clean and intuitive design that makes browsing and reading easier than ever.

 ## Technologies Used